 The School's teaching staff and administrators participate individually in the Massachusetts Teachers' Retirement System (MTRS).
 The School is not legally required to contribute to MTRS.
-All full-time teaching staff and administrators are covered by, and must participate in MTRS.
+All full-time teaching staff and administrators are covered by, and must participate in, MTRS.
 The teachers and administrators who qualify for the plan, along with the School, are exempt from federal social security taxes for these employees.
 Benefits vest fully after ten years of qualified employment and an employee may receive retirement benefits after 20 years of service or having reached the age of 55 if the participant (1) has a record of 10 years of creditable service, (2) was first employed by the School after January 1, 1978, (3) voluntarily left School employment on or after that date, and (4) left an accumulated annuity deduction in the fund.
-Covered employees are required by state statute to contribution 8% to 11% of their salaries, depending on their date of hire, and an additional 2% of their salary in excess of \$30,000 to the plan.
+Covered employees are required by state statute to contribute 5% to 11% of their salaries, depending on their date of hire, and an additional 2% of their salary in excess of \$30,000 to the plan.

-The School's proportionate share of MTRS pension expense, as calculated under GASB 68, was \$85,535 for the year ended June 30, 2019, which is reflected as in-kind pension revenue and in-kind pension expense in the accompanying fiscal year 2019 combined statement of revenues, expenses and changes in net position.
-The School's proportionate share of MTRS's net pension liability was \$844,074 at the measurement date selected by the Commonwealth of June 30, 2018.
-In accordance with the special funding situation under GASB 68, this amount has not been recorded in the accompanying fiscal year 2019 combined general purpose financial statements.
+The School follows GASB Statement No. 68 (GASB 68), Accounting and Financial Reporting for Pensions, an Amendment of GASB Statement No. 27 (GASB 27), which requires the School to recognize its proportionate share of pension revenue and expenses, as reported by MTRS, as "on-behalf of payments" in their combined general purpose financial statements.
+The School's proportionate share of MTRS pension expense was \$341,597 for the year ended June 30, 2022, which is reflected as in-kind pension revenue and in-kind pension expense in the accompanying fiscal year 2022 combined statement of revenues, expenses and changes in net position.
+The School's proportionate share of MTRS's net pension liability was \$4,256,884 at the measurement date selected by the Commonwealth of June 30, 2021.
+In accordance with the special funding situation under GASB 68, this amount has not been recorded in the accompanying fiscal year 2022 combined general purpose financial statements.

-As of June 30, 2019, \$9,936 was withheld from employees' pay and is owed to MTRS and is included in accrued expenses in the accompanying combined statement of net position.
+As of June 30, 2022 \$17,494, was withheld from employees' pay and is owed to MTRS and is included in accrued expenses in the accompanying combined statement of net position.

-Notes to Combined General Purpose Financial Statements (Continued) June 30, 2019
+Notes to Combined General Purpose Financial Statements (Continued) June 30, 2022